 - Check the status of your financial aid: Contact the financial aid office to confirm that your financial aid application is complete.
 Submit any missing documents as soon as possible.

 - Keep an eye out for financial aid offers: Once you’ve been accepted to a college and completed the above steps, you’ll receive a financial aid offer.
 The offer lists the types and amounts of financial aid the college can give you for 1 year of school.
 Financial aid offers may arrive by mail, email, or your college student portal.
-Remember to read all communication from each college.
+Remember to read all communications from each college.

 March and April